Leave of Absence and Withdrawal

-- The student notified the School, in writing, by the date specified in the original letter granting the LOA, confirming intent to return;
+- The student notified the School, via e-mail, to the associate dean of student life and their program chair/director, by the date specified in the original letter granting the LOA, confirming intent to return;

 - The student has complied with any written conditions of the LOA by the time the LOA has expired; and

-A student who, for any reason, does not enroll at the termination of the LOA shall be determined to have terminated association with the School, will be withdrawn, and will be ineligible to return.
+Returning students are recommended to meet with the YSN Office of Financial Aid.
+A student who, for any reason, does not indicate their plan to return at the expiration of the LOA shall be determined to have terminated association with the School, and will be withdrawn.